 Frequent question asked about GinSen’s Tui Na Massage In London

-Chinese Massage can be used to treat specific problems and to promote general well being and good body balance – both physical and mental.
+Tui Na Massage ( Chinese Massage ) is an ancient form of medical therapy practised for generations and can offer a range of benefits.
+Tui Na Massage can be used to treat specific problems and to promote general well being and good body balance – both physical and mental.
 It is a powerful treatment in terms of re-adjusting the functions of the body.
-It has no adverse side effects and is often used in combination with Acupuncture and Herbal Medicine.
+It has no adverse side effects and is often used in combination with Acupuncture.